datalord123/Configure-Linux-AWS-Server/FullStack/LinConfig/README.md

     (b) - Change `Port 22` to `Port 2200`.

     (c) - Make sure  `PasswordAuthentication` is set to `no`

+    (d) - Change PermitRootLogin without-password to PermitRootLogin no

     (f) - Save and Exit nano editor.
 Restart SSH service for changes.